BabylonJS/OldDocumentationSite/content/resources/Manual/Transparency_and_How_Meshes_Are_Rendered.md

 This property exists on meshes, particle systems and sprite managers.

-There can be no more than 4 rendering groups in total, meaning that the only valid IDs are 0, 1, 2 and 3.
+By default, there are 4 rendering groups in total, meaning that the only valid IDs are 0, 1, 2 and 3.
+This can be increased by setting the static property BABYLON.RenderingManager.MAX_RENDERINGGROUPS to the max ID you'd like (ex. set to 8 to support 7 rendering groups).

 ## Alpha Index